JD Degree Requirements

 In either second or third year, students graduating during or after 2015 must take at least one course of study that covers ethics and professionalism.
 An Ethics and Professionalism course of study is concerned with the ethical dimensions of the practice of law in Canada.

-Students may fulfil this requirement either by completing a qualifying term-length legal ethics seminar (LAW362H – Legal Ethics or LAW525H – Ethics in the Business Setting) or by completing an upper-year intensive course (LAW287H – Legal Ethics and Lawyer Regulation).
+Students may fulfil this requirement either by completing a qualifying term-length legal ethics seminar (LAW362H – Legal Ethics or The Legal Profession; or LAW525H – Ethics in the Business Setting) or by completing a two-credit upper-year intensive course (LAW287H – Legal Ethics and Lawyer Regulation).

 • Half-Time Program students must satisfy the Ethics and Professionalism requirement in either part of second or third year.